 Step 21: Setup has been completed, click Finish.

 When you’ll click on Launch vSphere Web Client, it will launch vSphere Web Client.
-For complete guidance regarding vCenter Server installation and configuration, you can follow VMware vSphere 6.0 Part 2 – vCenter, Alarms and Templates Course.
+For complete guidance regarding vCenter Server installation and configuration, you can follow VMware vSphere 6.0 Part 2 – vCenter, Alarms and Templates , or you can take Learning vSphere 6 Course, and is highly recommended.
 In next post, we’ll see how VCSA 6.0 is installed and configure.

 I hope you’ve enjoyed reading this post, if you feel it should be shared on social media, you can…